 Theatre and Dance

-The UM-Flint Department of Theatre and Dance has effectively achieved their ongoing assessment goals revised in 2016-2017.
-We set goals to work on the musical theatre program and this is still in motion.
-We meet frequently as a faculty and because of our close work together on mainstage productions we are continually examining the data and information collected in our direct and indirect assessment techniques and use that information to improve existing courses and enhance our student’s experiences.
-Our evaluation process consists of a combination of methods and these include: a] external (Peer) respondents to our production work, b] student portfolios and websites (produced in THE 425) c] participation in Kennedy Center / American College Theatre Festival programs, d] dialogue with respondents to our productions and d] departmental interviews with all majors on an annual basis.
-Our faculty are consistently involved with formative and summative assessment in many ways throughout the department and the academic year.
+The UM-Flint Department of Theatre and Dance has effectively achieved their ongoing assessment goals revised in 2017-2018.
+We revised our musical theatre curriculum to include a new emphasis within our BA Theatre program.
+We also revised some programatic (non-curricular) issues with our stage management program through a student focus group, this will continue to need attention in 2018-2019.
+We meet frequently as a faculty and because of our close work together on mainstage productions we are continually examining the data and information collected in our direct and indirect assessments techiniques and use that information to improve existing courses and enhance our student’s experiences.
+Our evalution process consists of a combination of methods and these include: a] external (Peer) respondents to our production work, b] student portfolios and websites (produced in THE 425) c] participation in Kennedy Center / American College Theatre Festival programs, d] dialogue with respondents to our productions and d] departmental interviews with all majors on an annual basis.
+Our faculty are consitantly involved with formative and summative assessment in many ways throughout the department and the academic year.